Senior Gear Editor

 Decathlon Forclaz MT100 Hooded $100 Lightweight 10.22 oz Down 800 2.85 oz Hooded, packs into pocket

-Jones Re Up Down Recycled Hoodie $330 Midweight+ Not listed Down 750 Not listed 100% recycled materials, even the down, packs into pocket
+Jones Re Up Down Recycled Hoodie $300 Midweight+ Not listed Down 750 Not listed 100% recycled materials, even the down, packs into pocket

 Helly Hansen Active Long Winter Parka $350 Heavyweight 49 oz Primaloft N/A Not listed Knee-length cut

-REI Co-op 650 Down Jacket $129 Midweight 10.9 oz Down 650 Not listed Great value
+REI Co-op 650 Down Jacket $129 Lightweight+ 10.9 oz Down 650 Not listed Great value

 Ibex Wool Aire $285 Lightweight 11.4 oz Merino Wool N/A 2.82 oz (merino) Packs into pocket, Merino wool insulation

-Mountain Hardwear Stretchdown Parka $340 Heavyweight 26 oz Down 700 Not listed Stretchy shell fabric
+Mountain Hardwear Stretchdown Parka $350 Heavyweight 27.3 oz Down 700 Not listed Stretchy shell fabric

-How We Tested The Best Men’s Puffer Jackets
+How We Tested Men’s Puffer Jackets

-For this review, lead tester Will Sileo has spent the last three years keeping a close eye on the puffer jacket market, and getting hands on the latest and greatest for testing.
-Based in San Francisco, and with frequent trips to Lake Tahoe, the frigid Northeast, and the Pacific North West, Sileo has the perfect varied testing environment to determine the best all-around puffer jackets for a variety of temperatures and conditions.
+For this review, lead tester Will Sileo has spent the last three years keeping a close eye on the puffer jacket market and getting hands on the latest and greatest for testing.
+Based in San Francisco, and with frequent trips to Lake Tahoe, the frigid Northeast, and the Pacific Northwest, Sileo has the perfect varied testing environment to determine the best all-around puffer jackets for a variety of temperatures and conditions.
 We first published this review in the winter of 2022, and since then have continued to keep the article regularly updated as new products hit the market.

-Best Puffer Jackets Buyer’s Guide
+Men’s Puffer Jackets Buyer’s Guide

 When it comes to buying a jacket, not all puffers are created equal.
 Since the puffy jacket will be your warmest outer layer, you want to make sure you’re purchasing one that’s going to get the job done.